 The children are assessed informally on an on-going basis throughout the year.
 They are assessed by informal observations, how they answer direct questions from the teacher as well as evidence in their topic books.
 Children are given opportunities to show their level of understanding about their learning in different ways such as through written work, photos, presentations and verbal transcripts.

 Science has many valuable contributions to make in the teaching and learning of nearly all other curriculum areas.
 In English, speaking and listening skills can be developed through discussion and recounting observations.
 Written skills are developed through practicing writing in different contexts such as; reports, explanations, conclusions, recording information, justifications etc. Children are also exposed to new vocabulary and spellings.
-Maths skills are often used and applied in scientific contexts particularly during enquiries where children need to make estimations, predict measure and collect data and use and analyse numbers to record answers and conclusions.
-Problem solving skills also play a key role in science enquiry.
-Children use ICT in science lessons where appropriate e.g. to research and analyse information from the internet, word process data collected and gather and record data and evidence on cameras and iPads.
+Maths skills are often used and applied in scientific contexts particularly during enquiries where children need to make estimations, predict measure, collect data and use and analyse numbers to record answers and conclusions.
+Problem solving skills also play a key role in Science enquiry.
+Children use ICT in Science lessons where appropriate e.g. to research and analyse information from the internet, word process the data collected, gather and record data and evidence on cameras and iPads.
 Creative collaborations between Science and Art are also encouraged.
 Many aspects of Design and Technology have roots embedded in scientific concepts particularly materials, electricity and forces.
-Children have the opportunity to relate science to real life examples and personal experiences.
+Children have the opportunity to relate Science to real life examples and personal experiences.

-Teachers must identify and potential risks that could occur during science lessons; particularly during practical investigations.
-Children also need to recognise that there can be hazards and risks in certain activities that they need to approach safely and carefully (see CLEAPSS health and safety policy).
+Teachers must identify any potential risks that could occur during Science lessons; particularly during practical investigations.
+Children need to recognise that there can be hazards and risks in certain activities that they need to approach safely and carefully (see CLEAPSS health and safety policy).